JelteF/derive_more/impl/doc/as_mut.md

 }
 ```

-Multiple forwarded impls with concrete types, however, can be used.
+Multiple forwarded impls with different concrete types, however, can be used.

 ```rust
 # use derive_more::AsMut;